-Speaking of good food, people travel from miles around to go to Salty’s Waterfront Seafood Grill on Alki for weekend brunch.
-This is not your average brunch buffet and you will leave this meal several pounds heavier than when you arrived.
-Salty’s is in the northwestern part of West Seattle and offers great views of the Puget Sound but you’ll probably be too focused on the food to care.
+Speaking of good food, people travel miles to Salty’s Waterfront Seafood Grill on Alki for weekend brunch.
+This is not your average brunch buffet, and you will leave this meal several pounds heavier than when you arrived.
+Salty’s is in the northwestern part of West Seattle and offers excellent views of Puget Sound, but you’ll probably be too focused on the food to care.

 Duwamish Longhouse and Cultural Center

 If you’re interested in learning about the Native American history and culture in this area, then you’ll love this relatively new attraction.
-Chief Si’ahi, also known as Chief Sealth, Seattle’s namesake, was an important leader for the Duwamish Tribe and you’ll learn about him and his people during your visit here.
+Chief Si’ahi, also known as Chief Sealth, Seattle’s namesake, was an influential leader for the Duwamish Tribe, and you’ll learn about him and his people during your visit here.

 The longhouse is a traditional cedar post and beam building that you can enter and view, and there are tribe members on hand to answer your questions about the exhibits inside.
-There’s also a gift shop with native crafts and art; you’ll likely leave with something beautiful and memorable.
+There’s also a gift shop with native crafts and art; you’ll likely leave with a thing beautiful and memorable.